basarat/typescript-collections/README.markdown

-**A JavaScript Data Structure Library**
+**A TypeScript Data Structure Library**

-Buckets is a complete, fully tested and documented data structure library written in pure JavaScript.
+It is a complete, fully tested and documented data structure library written in TypeScript, based on the excellent original javascript version called [buckets](https://github.com/mauriciosantos/buckets)

 Included data structures
 ---------------------